7mind/izumi/doc/paradox/distage/00_distage.md

 }
 ```

-We define a *Module* for our application.
+Here we define a *Module* for our application.
 A module specifies *what* classes to instantiate and *how* to instantiate them.

-Default instantiation strategy is to just call the constructor.
+By default, `distage` will just call the constructor.

-If a constructor accepts arguments, distage will first instantiate the dependencies, then call the constructor.
+If a class's constructor requires arguments, distage will first instantiate the arguments, then call the constructor with its dependencies fulfilled.
-All the classes in distage are instantiated exactly once, even if multiple different classes depend on them, i.e. they're `Singletons`.
+All classes in distage are instantiated exactly once, even if multiple different classes depend on them, i.e. they're `Singletons`.

-Modules can be combined using `++` and `overridenBy` operators.
-For example we can join our `HelloModule` with a `ByeModule`:
+A module can be combined with another to produce a larger module via `++` and `overridenBy` operators.
+We can create a `ByeModule` and join it with our `HelloModule`:

 ```scala
 object ByeModule extends ModuleDef {